HeloiseS/atlasapiclient/README.md

 * check out the data in **your custom list**

 ### How to get access?

 The ATLAS Transient web server is our **production server** for the survey, and we cannot give unlimited access to manage the load on our machines.
+If you have legitimate scientific interests and can complement the scientific exploitation projects by the ATLAS team, you can submit a request for access.

-Anyone with legitimate scientific interests can apply for access by submitting a **1-page max** science case to the [Data Request Form](https://forms.gle/Jvy18eejkvxmcN2f6), justifying your access needs (length of time and whether you need Write access - you probably do not).
+We would expect either a willingness to enhance the ATLAS transient data, through data sharing or public access to other data products (e.g. spectra), or exploit complimentary science cases to our own interests.
+You should make the case for access by submitting a **1-page max** science case to the [Data Request Form](https://forms.gle/Jvy18eejkvxmcN2f6), justifying your access needs (length of time and whether you need Write access - you probably do not).

-The ATLAS team will review requests **at least once a month** on the first Friday.
+The ATLAS team will review requests **once a month** on the first Friday.
 If you require urgent access email hfstevance@gmail.com with the subject line **after submitting the form**:
 "Urgent ATLAS access request - [Proposal Title]".
 The [Proposal Title] should be the same as the one submitted in the form.